Matthew Collings: Career

 Collings wrote and presented a Channel 4 series in 2003 about the "painterly" stream of Old Master painting, called Matt's Old Masters.
 A book by the same title accompanied the series.
 Further Channel 4 series by Collings included Impressionism: Revenge of the Nice (2004) and The Me Generations: Self Portraits, (2005).
 Between 1997 and 2005, Collings presented the Channel 4 TV programme on the Turner Prize.

 In 2007, he wrote and presented the Channel 4 TV series This is Civilisation.
-In 2009, he appeared on the BBC2 programme School of Saatchi, a reality TV show for newly trained UK artists.
+In 2009, he appeared on the BBC Two programme School of Saatchi, a reality TV show for newly trained UK artists.

-In October 2010, he wrote and presented a BBC2 series called Renaissance Revolution, in which he discussed three Renaissance paintings: Raphael's Madonna del Prato; Hieronymus Bosch's The Garden of Earthly Delights; and Piero della Francesca's The Baptism of Christ.
-In 2014, Collings wrote and presented a 90-minute documentary for BBC4 on abstract art: The Rules of Abstraction considered early modernist beginnings by Paul Klee, Wassily Kandinsky, Hilma af Klint, and others, as well as contemporary continuities, ranging from Fiona Rae to El Anatsui.
-In the same year, Collings appeared in Frederick Wiseman's documentary National Gallery, composing and rehearsing a piece-to-camera on Turner's The Fighting Temeraire, for the documentary Turner's Thames (2012), which Collings wrote and presented for BBC4.
+In October 2010, he wrote and presented a BBC Two series called Renaissance Revolution, in which he discussed three Renaissance paintings: Raphael's Madonna del Prato; Hieronymus Bosch's The Garden of Earthly Delights; and Piero della Francesca's The Baptism of Christ.
+In 2014, Collings wrote and presented a 90-minute documentary for BBC Four on abstract art: The Rules of Abstraction considered early modernist beginnings by Paul Klee, Wassily Kandinsky, Hilma af Klint, and others, as well as contemporary continuities, ranging from Fiona Rae to El Anatsui.
+In the same year, Collings appeared in Frederick Wiseman's documentary National Gallery, composing and rehearsing a piece-to-camera on Turner's The Fighting Temeraire, for the documentary Turner's Thames (2012), which Collings wrote and presented for BBC Four.

 Since 2015, he has been the regular art critic for the Evening Standard, replacing Brian Sewell, who died that year.

-Collings' ongoing series of drawings of an "alternative art history", begun in 2020, has been a commercial success, with many thousands sold on Instagram.
+In 2026, hundreds of works by Matthew Collings criticizing Zionism and genocide in Gaza were presented at an exhibition at Joseph Wales Studios in Margate, Kent.
+Critics claimed the drawings in Margate contained antisemitic tropes, including depicting Jewish people eating babies.
+Collings denied the antisemitic interpretation.
+He said there were no such images in the show.
+Kent Police determined the drawings broke no criminal laws and were not antisemitic but criticised the state of Israel.

+Personal life

+Collings is married to Emma Biggs, with whom he collaborates on art works.

 Suspension from Labour Party

-In 2019, Collings was picked as Parliamentary candidate for the Labour Party for the South West Norfolk constituency, but was suspended by the party a day later.
+In 2019, Collings was picked as Parliamentary candidate for the Labour Party for the South West Norfolk constituency, but was suspended by the party a day later over some of his social media posts, including one in which he called former chief rabbi Jonathan Sacks a "hate filled racist".

-With Emma Biggs

-With his wife, Emma Biggs, Collings has curated many art exhibitions.
-These include an exhibition of Picasso's late works at the HN Gallery in London.
-The paintings were from the 1960s series of Painter and Model and Déjeuner sur l'herbe reworkings.
-According to the catalogue essay, written by Collings, the exhibition aimed to draw attention to Picasso's achievement as a manipulator of form rather than the popular myth of Picasso as a showman or lover or sensationalist genius.

-Together Biggs and Collings create paintings based on intricate patterns.
-They have exhibited their work in London and abroad.